Tomciii/CI-CD-Pipeline-Frontend/README.md

 # Backend
-The repository for the backend is here: https://github.com/Tomciii/CI-CD-Pipeline-Backend
+The repository for the backend is here: https://github.com/Tomciii/CI-CD-Pipeline-Backend The backend will grab images from the MariaDB server.

 # Jenkins
 A local Jenkins running on port 8080 will be used for the CI/CD.  <br>